 Module targeting is deploying specific modules in an application to different targets as opposed to deploying all modules to the same set of targets as specified by JSR-88.
-Module targeting is supported by the WebLogicDeploymentManager.createTargetModuleID methods.
+Module targeting is supported by the

+WebLogicDeploymentManager.createTargetModuleID methods.

-The WebLogicTargetModuleID class contains the WebLogic Server extensions to the javax.enterprise.deploy.spi.TargetModuleID interface.
+The WebLogic Target Module ID class contains the WebLogic Server extensions to the javax.enterprise.deploy.spi.TargetModuleID interface.
 This class is closely related to the configured TargetInfoMBeans (AppDeploymentMBean and SubDeploymentMBean).
 The WebLogicTargetModuleID class provides more detailed descriptions of the application modules and their relationship to targets than those in TargetInfoMBeans.
-See "Target Objects" on page 4-12.
+See Section 4.6.1, "Module Types".

-Support for Querying WebLogic Target Types
+2.4.4 Support for Querying WebLogic Target Types

-For WebLogic Server, the WebLogic Target class provides a direct interface for maintaining the target types available to WebLogic Server.
+For WebLogic Server, the WebLogicTarget class provides a direct interface for maintaining the target types available to WebLogic Server.
 Target accessor methods are described in Table 2-1.